 When bullying is reported by a student, parent, or staff member, both the Counselor and Assistant Principal will be notified.

-- The Counselor and Assistant Principal will meet with both parties, the victim and the accused, separately.
+- The Counselor and/or the Assistant Principal will meet with both parties, the victim and the accused, separately.
 The Principal will be notified.

-- The Assistant Principal will meet with the victim and the accused separately and conduct an investigation, as warranted.
+- The Assistant Principal will conduct an investigation, as warranted.
 Discipline will be administered based on the Student Code of Conduct and Campus Discipline Plan.

 - The parents of both the accused and the victim will be notified following the meetings.